bazaarvoice/swat-proxy/.github/CONTRIBUTING.md

 ### Post-install Script

 You'll notice that the GitHub repository does not contain the `dist/` directory.
-This is created locally on your machine after you `npm install` by running [babel](https://babeljs.io/) on the `src/` directory to transpile the ES6 code in `src/` to ES5 code in `dist/`.
-This allows us to write code in ES6 now without worrying about it not being fully supported in all node environments.
+This is created locally after running `npm install` by running [babel][1] on the `src/` directory to transpile the ES6 code in `src/` to ES5 code in `dist/`.
+This allows for use of ES6 in all Node.js environments.

 ### Pre-commit Script

-There is a pre-commit script that runs the tests and the linter before accepting a commit.
-If your commit fails either of these, you will have to fix it before being able to commit your changes.
+A pre-commit script runs unit tests and the linter before accepting a commit.

-We use [tape](https://github.com/substack/tape) and [ESLint](http://eslint.org/) respectively.
+If a commit fails either of these, it must be fixed before the changes can be committed.

+For this project, [tape][2] is the test framework and [ESLint][3] is used for linting.

 ### Run the Tests Manually